-The state of the art equipment and techniques utilised by this service includes (but is not limited to):
+Our Internal Medicine department is home to state of the art equipment so you can rest assured that your pet is in safe hands.
+Some of the techniques utilised by this service includes (but is not limited to):

 - Digital radiography and doppler ultrasonography

 The Small Animal Hospital Radio-iodine Unit at the University of Glasgow was the first in the UK to offer radio-iodine treatment for feline hyperthyroidism and continues to be one of the most active units.
 Feline hyperthyroidism is a complex condition and we understand it can be worrying and frustrating for owners to go through with their cats, radio-iodine treatment is generally the best treatment for feline hyperthyroidism.
 Our success rate is 95% on the first injection and, if a second injection is needed, our success rate is 100% on second injection.

 When can radio-iodine treatment be used?

 We have a very low complication rate for our radio-iodine therapy.
 Radio-iodine is suitable for most hyperthyroid cats but not all.
 Cats with other serious diseases who cannot be isolated for 2 to 3 weeks would be liable to further complications.
 We are able to treat 2 cats a week.
 We offer a one stop shop service (cats come to us and get the injections in one visit, rather than having to come back weeks later for the injection).

 What happens at consultation when my cat is referred for radio-iodine therapy?